-- In-depth knowledge and understanding of artistic performance on the basis of internationallyrecognised artistic practice and artistic research, and the ability to independently reflect on and identify challenges and issues of an artistic nature. - Thorough understanding of studied works, on the basis of extensive repertoire knowledge, which supports and develops the student's artistic profile. - Broad knowledge of music teaching methods and tools to solve artistic and instrumental technical challenges. - Knowledge based on leading research in artistic reflection and music teaching theories. - Broad knowledge of the music industry and cultural life, together with an understanding of music performance at a high professional level, and the ability to reflect on one's own career possibilities.
+- In-depth knowledge and understanding of artistic practice on the basis of internationally-recognised artistic practice and artistic research, and the ability to independently reflect on and identify challenges and issues of an artistic nature. - On the basis of extensive repertoire knowledge, the student acquires an in-depth understanding of studied works that supports and develops the student's artistic profile. - Broad knowledge of music teaching methods and tools to solve artistic and vocal technical challenges. - Knowledge based on leading research in artistic reflection and music teaching theories. - Broad knowledge of the music industry and cultural life, together with an understanding of music performance at a high professional level, and the ability to reflect on one's own career possibilities.